"Dec. 6, 2011 -- New research may help hip and knee replacements last longer in patients who take commonly prescribed bone-loss drugs.

 The risk versus benefit of FOSAMAX for treatment at daily dosages of glucocorticoids less than 7.5 mg of prednisone or equivalent has not been established [see INDICATIONS AND USAGE].
 Before initiating treatment, the gonadal hormonal status of both men and women should be ascertained and appropriate replacement considered.

 Instruct patients to read the Medication Guide before starting therapy with FOSAMAX and to reread it each time the prescription is renewed.

-Osteoporosis Recommendations, Including Calcium and Vitamin D Supplementation
+Osteoporosis Recommendations, Including Calcium And Vitamin D Supplementation

 Instruct patients to take supplemental calcium and vitamin D, if daily dietary intake is inadequate.
-Weight-bearing exercise should be considered along with the modification of certain behavioral factors, such as cigarette smoking and/or excessive alcohol consumption, if these factors exist.
+W eight-bearing exercise should be considered along with the modification of certain behavioral factors, such as cigarette smoking and/or excessive alcohol consumption, if these factors exist.